skellyska/skellyska/README.md

 - 👋 Hi, I’m @skellyska
-- 👀 I’m interested in ...learning the basics of coding
+- 👀 I’m interested in ...
+Full Stack Development
-- 🌱 I’m currently learning ...Python
-- 💞️ I’m looking to collaborate on ...a social betting app
+- 💞️ I’m looking to collaborate on ... a social betting app
-- 📫 How to reach me ...
+- 📫 How to reach me ... skellyska@gmail.com

 <!---
 skellyska/skellyska is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.